gammasim/simtools/docs/source/model_parameters.md

 - handled by the `model_parameters` module.

-## Schema files for a complete description of simulation model parameter
+## Schema files to describe simulation model parameter

 Schema files describing all simulation model parameters are part of [simtools](https://github.com/gammasim/simtools) and can be found in [simtools/schemas/model_parameters](https://github.com/gammasim/simtools/tree/main/simtools/schemas/model_parameters).
 These files describe the simulation model parameters including (among others fields) name, type, format, applicable telescopes, and parameter description.
 They include information about setting and validation activities, data sources, and simulation software.
 The schema files and especially the model parameter descriptions are derived from (and planned to be synchronized with) the [sim_telarray manual](https://www.mpi-hd.mpg.de/hfm/~bernlohr/sim_telarray/).

-The files are in human readable yaml format and follow a fixed [json-schema](https://json-schema.org/).
+The files are in human readable yaml format and follow a fixed meta metaschema (see [model_parameter_and_data_schema.metaschema.yml](https://github.com/gammasim/simtools/blob/main/simtools/schemas/model_parameter_and_data_schema.metaschema.yml); found in simtools schema directory).
-The full description of the schema is in [model_parameter_and_data_schema.metaschema.yml](https://github.com/gammasim/simtools/blob/main/simtools/schemas/model_parameter_and_data_schema.metaschema.yml) (found in simtools schema directory).

 ### Example